-Two years later, a “Heart Healthy Pizza” contest was held amongst area eateries with Giovanni’s Ristorante taking the “heart healthiest” category for having the lowest percentage of calories from fat, and tied with Sgt.
+A “Heart Healthy Pizza” contest was held amongst area eateries two years later.
+Giovanni’s Ristorante took the “heart healthiest” category for having the lowest percentage of calories from fat and tied with Sgt.
 Pepperoni’s New York Pizzeria for “most international,” having the taste and appearance of “Old World” pizza.
-The same year, the restaurant would be sold by Sam Tufo to son and daughter John Tufo and Anne Marie Brand.
+The same year, the restaurant was sold by Sam Tufo to son and daughter John Tufo and Anne Marie Brand.

 In December of 1996, Giovanni’s announced its closure date after 22 years at 616 LeRay Street.
 The Daily Times would report of the news—